Boiled Egg Bhurji Recipe

 • Chop the eggs into small pieces.
 Set them aside.

-• Heat vegetable oil and butter in a pan over medium-high heat.
+• Heat oil and butter in a pan over medium-high heat.

-• Once the oil is hot, add onions, green chilies, ginger, and garlic, and fry until the onions are light brown in color.
+• Once the oil is hot, add onions, green chilies, ginger, and garlic, and fry until the onions turn light brown.
 Stir frequently while frying.

 • Now, add tomatoes and salt and cook for another minute.
 Mash the tomatoes with the back of the ladle while cooking.